BIRDSgroup/CRED/README.md

 # License Preamble
 Copyright 2024 BIRDS Group, IIT Madras

-MultiPopPred is a free software: you can redistribute it and modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+CRED is a free dataset: you can redistribute it and modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-MultiPopPred is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+CRED is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 Please take a look at the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with MultiPopPred.
+You should have received a copy of the GNU Lesser General Public License along with CRED.
 If not, see https://www.gnu.org/licenses/.

 # Installation